-Described as a “nostalgic experience where toys, pop culture, and history collide,” the Houston Toy Museum plans to open its two-story storefront at 321 W. 19th St. – formerly occupied by Retropolis – this summer with nearly 5,000 square feet of exhibition space.
+Described as a “nostalgic experience where toys, pop culture, and history collide,” the Houston Toy Museum plans has opened its two-story storefront at 321 W. 19th St. – formerly occupied by Retropolis – with nearly 5,000 square feet of exhibition space.

-In addition to showcasing their jealousy-inducing collection of toys in each exhibit, the all-ages museum will also shed a light on the inventors, artists, and minds behind the creation of these toys.
+In addition to showcasing their jealousy-inducing collection of toys in each exhibit, the all-ages museum also sheds a light on the inventors, artists, and minds behind the creation of these toys.

 “We will have exhibits showing favorite toys from each decade and we will share some of the stories behind those toys and their inventors,” HTM told Secret Houston.
 “We also plan to have a focus on the artists behind the box art of certain toy lines.
 We’ll explore things like gender stereotypes in early toys, toys made for science and education, how toy production was impacted by WWII.”